EAS-ATTEST/ATTEST-Testsystem/doc/testsystem.rst

 Testsystem
 ==========

-RTOS Testsystem is a python-based test system for the Real-Time Operating Systems course at the Institute of Technical Informatics.
+ATTEST is a python-based test system for the Real-Time Operating Systems course at the Institute of Technical Informatics.
 It was revised from scratch in the winter term of 2022 to improve its performance and functionality.
 The system utilizes special external hardware for testing to guarantee precise and reliable results.
 It is